Solution | Credit Scoring#

 Plug and play with your own data and parameter choices#

-We use the Feature Identification section to configure our two mandatory columns mentioned in the data requirements.
+You can use the Feature Identification section to configure the two mandatory columns mentioned in the data requirements.
 Then, the user can select sensitive variables (which will be used as features to predict the applicant’s creditworthiness) from the dataset.
 They will be removed from the core analysis and analyzed specifically with the Responsible Credit Scoring Consideration.

 After that, Feature Binning is the next step to bin the features using the weight of evidence and encode the variables using that same metric.
 The run button will trigger the Bin Variables scenario, and then the user can edit the editable dataset to give more meaningful labels to the bins.

-As borrowing is a key service for people in society and access to it can significantly affect one’s economic opportunities, a Fairness Analysis was added to the solution.
-This analysis is carried out on one sensitive variable at a time.
+As borrowing is a key service for people in society and access to it can significantly affect one’s economic opportunities, the solution includes a Fairness Analysis.
+The Solution carries out this analysis on one sensitive variable at a time.
 The user selects the specific sensitive variable and runs the process with the scenario Analyze Sensitive Variable.

 Further explore your credit model with pre-built visualizations#

-The Credit Scoring Dashboard contains 5 pages: Feature Filtering, Feature Binning, Feature Selection, Credit Model, and Responsible Credit Scoring.
+The Credit Scoring dashboard contains five pages: Feature Filtering, Feature Binning, Feature Selection, Credit Model, and Responsible Credit Scoring.

 The Feature Binning page contains a set of three charts.
 The two graphs on the right help observe the bins and their weight of evidence.
 To understand them, one must click on them and adjust the filters to show only one variable at a time.
 The third graph displays the information value after binning is plotted for each variable, and the line is the threshold for keeping a variable.

 The Credit Model tab is here to help the user understand the scorecard.
-It is explained in two different formats.
+It’s explained in two different formats.
 The first is displayed as a dataset.
 It contains as many rows as there are bins within each selected feature.
-And for each of these bins, a score is precomputed.
+For each of these bins, the solution pre-computes a score.
 The second is a chart representing the average credit event frequency per group of scores, all computed on a test dataset.
 Scores have been computed using the scorecard and binned to have reliable estimations of the credit event frequency within each bin.

 Finally, the Responsible Credit Scoring page focuses on the aspect of the project that follows the Responsible AI (RAI) framework.
-First, two tests are run to check the relationship between the sensitive variable and the target.
+First, two tests check the relationship between the sensitive variable and the target.
 Then, the chi-square test looks at the independence of sensitive_variable and target.
-If they are not independent and/or their means differ, some concerns might be raised about bias in the data and how it can affect populations.
+If they’re not independent and/or their means differ, this raises a concern about bias in the data and how it can affect populations.

 Webapp, API and Responsible AI#

-In the Flow, two datasets are exported to a CSV format to be usable in the API service.
+The Flow exports two datasets to a CSV format to be usable in the API service.
 Indeed, the API is a feature that allows exposure of a model outside of the project and makes it actionable.
-In our case, the score is not a direct output of the model (it outputs a prediction and a probability from the raw logistic regression) but the result of further computation to scale the score.
+In this case, the score isn’t a direct output of the model.
+It outputs a prediction and a probability from the raw logistic regression.
+It’s the result of further computation to scale the score.

 As previously mentioned, credit scoring impacts people’s lives.
 To fight bias, statistical techniques appear to have removed human-biased judgment in making these decisions, as the quantitative measures seem more objective.
-However, the ways in which data is processed and models are designed can also create or perpetuate bias that would continue to affect some groups of people.
-So that is why this project follows the Responsible AI framework developed by Dataiku.
+However, the ways in which you process data and design models can also create or perpetuate bias that would continue to affect some groups of people.
+So that’s why this project follows the Responsible AI framework developed by Dataiku.